jasraa/tp/docs/DeveloperGuide.md

       | description   | String        |
       | minAmount     | Double        |
       | maxAmount     | Double        |
-10. Depending on which parameters were present, the corresponding input would be extracted and placed into each variable using the `FindExpensesCommandCreator#parse*()`, where `*` represents the variable name we wish to obtain.
+10. Depending on which parameters were present, the corresponding input would be extracted from the full user input and placed into each variable using the `FindExpensesCommandCreator#parse*()`, where `*` represents the variable name we wish to obtain.
+11. Note that any parameters left empty, would be treated as **null**.
 11. Should the values of `minAmount` and `maxAmount` not be empty,  a check is done to ensure `minAmount` is less than or equals to `maxAmount`.
 If this check does not pass, the function immediately returns `null`
 12. Finally, `FindExpensesCommandCreator#handleFindExpensesCommand()` creates and returns a